By Annie Pettit

 - Always keep team members informed of not just your big, bold ideas, but also of changes that could affect other pieces of the project including research design, timing, and cost.
-When everyone has the full picture, clients will always gather the same relevant and current information no matter who they speak with.
+When everyone has the full picture, even if they aren’t involved in some components, clients will always gather the same relevant and current information no matter who they speak with.

 - Communication is always better when it is direct.
 Rather than playing the telephone game or telephone tag, make sure everyone is in the room when clients or colleagues share feedback.
 Nothing can get lost in translation when everyone hears the original words.